 - supporting the work of public health authorities and governments to make effective and appropriate policy decisions

 Our Role & Activities

-ETSI Project eHEALTH is responsible for coordinating ETSI’s activities in the eHealth domain, identifying gaps where further standardization activities might be required and addressing those gaps which are not the responsibility of other ETSI bodies.
+ETSI Technical Committee eHEALTH is responsible for coordinating ETSI’s activities in the eHealth domain, identifying gaps where further standardization activities might be required and addressing those gaps which are not the responsibility of other ETSI bodies.

-Vital aspects to be considered by EP eHEALTH are:
+Vital aspects to be considered by TC eHEALTH are: